-Following a voluntary or academic withdrawal, a student that wishes to re-enroll in the nursing program must meet with and request approval from the Dean or Campus Dean.
+Following a voluntary or academic withdrawal, a student that wishes to re-enroll in the nursing program must meet with and request approval from the Dean.
 Students are not guaranteed readmission.
 The student must comply with the Student Handbook and University Catalog for the cohort to which he or she is returning.